A Cluster of Excellence

 This deal will be one of the UK’s largest out of town office lettings and it is the second pre-let by Manse Opus having recently completed the new award-winning headquarters comprising a 495,000 sq ft building for Meggitt PLC, which was also funded by the Lime Property Fund.
 The success of Prospero Ansty to date is confirmation of the superior location and existing established infrastructure.

-Steve Hurrell, chief financial officer at Cadent commented, “We are delighted to have found a location that allows us to remain broadly in our current geographical areas of Hinckley, Coventry and Leicester, which had been a specific feature of our search for new premises.
+Ranjit Blythe, Chief of Staff at Cadent commented, “We are delighted to have found a location that allows us to remain broadly in our current geographical areas of Hinckley and Coventry which had been a specific feature of our search for new premises.
 Allowing our teams to work together more effectively in a modern and environmentally sustainable facility is important as we develop the Cadent brand.”

 Richard Smith, Managing Director of Manse Opus commented, “We are thrilled to be supporting Cadent in delivering their new purpose-built building at Prospero Ansty.
 The choice from Cadent to move their staff to Prospero is yet another affirmation of the site’s many strengths as it makes a name for itself as a location that market leaders gravitate towards.
 We are looking forward seeing the new Cadent building take shape over the coming eighteen months.”